0xBcamp/Moon-Tutorial/README.md

 ```
 #### Initlizing Your Project with a Moon SDK React Hook ✅

 Now that we have our boilerplate, let's code a componenet that initilizes and connects our project to the Moonup platform.
-We will also set up some other functions that may be useful to our project: connect, dissconnect, update token, and more.
+We will also set up some other functions that may be useful to our project: initialize, dissconnect, update token, and more.
 This componenet will be defined as 'MoonSDKHook' and will be configured as a React hook to uilize in other componenents of our project.

 1. Navigate to the pages folder of my-moon-app-test using the below file path.
 ```